mmeyer2k/dcrypt/docs/CRYPTO.md

 - `SALT` initialization vector generated with `random_bytes`.
 - `CIPHER` the chosen cipher method as a string
 - `ALGO` the chosen hmac algorithm as a string
-- `KEY` key selected for symmetric encryption
+- `KEY` high entropy key selected for symmetric encryption
 - `ENCRINFO` is the string `encryptionKey` + `|` + `CIPHER`
 - `AUTHINFO` is the string `authenticationKey` + `|` + `CIPHER`
 - `MTEXT` the plaintext message to be encrypted